 Once inside the school however, the Foundation Stage does not feel separated from the rest of the school, and the children are clearly able to see the older children when playing outdoors.
 All Foundation Stage classrooms have access to designated play areas, plus an outdoor area adjacent to each classroom - ideal for break out activities and creative and messy play.

 The school has recently made significant investment in sports facilities, with a host of new space on offer for budding athletes.
 Foremarke School has a 25 metre competition swimming pool (with the Foundation School having its own, shallow swimming pool).
 The pools and new playing fields feature comfortable raised seating areas for supporters (one area even being air conditioned for the hotter months).

-In addition, there are three netball and tennis courts, two multi-purpose outdoor courts, three multi-purpose sports halls, two junior cricket fields including one grass wicket, four junior sized football/rugby pitches, indoor and outdoor cricket nets and a Sports Pavilion.
+In addition, there are three netball and tennis courts, two multi-purpose outdoor courts, three multi-purpose sports halls, two junior cricket fields including one grass wicket, four junior sized football/rugby pitches, indoor and outdoor cricket nets.